Tornedalians: Language

 Meänkieli, or Tornedalian, is the language or dialect spoken by Tornedalians.
 While Meänkieli is recognised in Sweden as one of the country's five minority languages, its status as an independent language is sometimes disputed due to its high mutual intelligibility with Finnish.
 It belongs to the Uralic language family.

 History

-Early History: 800–1323
+Early history: 800–1323

-Finnic populations first began settling in the northern reaches of the Bay of Bothnia during the Viking Age, which previously would have likely been solely inhabited by the Sámi.
+Finnic populations first began settling in the northern reaches of the Bay of Bothnia during the Viking Age, which had likely been solely inhabited by the Sámi.
 While the earliest mentions of Kvens come from the account of Ohthere of Hålogaland in the 800s, the first certain evidence of Finnic populations in the Torne valley comes from the 1000s.
 Finnic settlement in the Bothnian Bay likely extended as far as the Pite and Lule Rivers by the 1100s and 1200s.
 Local toponomy indicates early Finnic populations in the area were made up of Tavastians and Karelians.
-These may have formed the ancient Kvens, which are often considered ancestors of todays Tornedalians and Kvens, though the connection between the ancient Kvens and modern Tornedalians and Kvens has been disputed.
+These may have formed the ancient Kvens, which are often considered ancestors of today's Tornedalians and Kvens, though the connection between the ancient Kvens and modern Tornedalians and Kvens has been disputed.